nada-gamal4357/Medical-billing-system/README.md

 ### DT : Define TEN (10 Bytes ) unsupported in emulator

 ## Structure of definition of variables

-```
-Name of the variable.
+#### Name of the variable.
 Type of the variable.
 Initialization
+```
+panadol   DB  10,13,' 1       Panadol              10EGP $'
 ```